529 Calculator

 While 529 contributions are not deductible on federal taxes, over 30 states offer state income tax deductions or credits.
 Earnings grow federally tax-free, and qualified withdrawals for tuition, room and board, books, and computers are completely tax-free.
 The annual gift tax exclusion allows up to $18,000 per beneficiary per year (2024) without gift tax implications.
 A special provision allows superfunding — contributing up to 5 years of gifts at once ($90,000) without triggering gift taxes.
 These tax benefits make 529 plans one of the most efficient ways to save for education.

 The average cost of a 4-year public university is approximately $100,000-$120,000 including tuition, fees, room, and board.
 Private universities can exceed $250,000.
-A good target is to save at least one-third to one-half of projected costs, covering the rest with financial aid, scholarships, and current income.
-Starting when your child is born and contributing $400-500 monthly with average market returns typically covers public university costs.
-Use this calculator to model different scenarios and find a contribution level that fits your budget.
+A practical target is to save at least one-third to one-half of projected costs, covering the rest with financial aid, scholarships, and current income.
+Starting when your child is born and contributing $400-$500 monthly with average market returns can often cover a large share of in-state public university costs.

 Investment Strategies for 529 Plans